rodrigols89/studies/modules/algorithms-and-ds/modules/data-structures/trees/README.md

  - **Preorder -** The *current (root)* is the *first*.
  - **Inorder -** The *current (root)* is the *second*.
  - **Postorder -** The *current (root)* is the *third*.
- - **NOTE:** The "left" is always the first node visited before the "right" node.

 ---